zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 Obtain the IP addresses (from [Glue Records]) from the delegation of the given zone (child zone) from the parent zone.
 [Glue Records] are address records for [In-Domain] name server names, if any.
-Obtain the IP addresses for the [Not In-Domain] name server names, if any.
+Obtain the IP addresses for the [Out-Of-Domain] name server names, if any.

 ### Inputs